 Step 5: Run inference on your next training data samples.
 We select a confidence threshold of 60%.
 When the model has run predictions it automatically turns into labels automatically.

 After a few seconds you can see the new labels in the editor:

 Step 6: Repeatedly retrain the YOLOv8 algorithm to improve the Micro-model one iteration at a time.
 With this strategy, you will build high-quality datasets for your computer vision models in no time.

 That was YOLOv8 –

-In this article, we have provided an overview of the evolution of YOLO, from YOLOv1 to YOLOv8, and have discussed its network architecture, new features, and applications.
-Additionally, we have provided a step-by-step guide on how to use YOLOv8 for object detection and how to create model-assisted annotations with Encord Annotate.
+In this article, we provided an overview of the evolution of YOLO, from YOLOv1 to YOLOv8, and discussed its network architecture, new features, and applications.
+Additionally, we provided a step-by-step guide on how to use YOLOv8 for object detection and how to create model-assisted annotations with Encord Annotate.